 Patent application content…as readers of this blog know well, must articulate ‘some thing’ that is new, novel, and/or non-obvious.
 This means a patent applicant has presumably developed ‘some thing’ which has unique components-ingredients which are not common knowledge. https://kpstrat.com/wp-admin/post.php?post=2721

-Equally important, any explanation – discussion of patents…i.e., their content, and hoped for economic, competitive advantage, and/or humanitarian – altruistic outcomes, would be remiss, if the holder overlooked – neglected to recognize the integral and contributory role of intangible assets, i.e., intellectual, structural, and likely relationship capital underlying each stage of patent development, formulation, and execution.
+Equally important, any explanation – discussion of patents…i.e., their content, and hoped for (projected) economic, competitive advantage, and/or humanitarian – altruistic outcomes, would be remiss, if the holder overlooked – neglected to recognize the integral and contributory role and value of the embedded intangible assets, i.e., intellectual, structural, and relationship capital which routinely underlie each stage of patent development, formulation, and execution.

 There is little difference between patents and proprietary intangible assets…in fact, patents are merely one type-category of intellectual property (IP) which include (patents), trademarks, copyrights, and specific proprietary information designated as constituting a trade secret.
 Furthermore, each category of IP is a subset of the broader category known as intangible assets, i.e., variations and collaborations of intellectual, structural, and relationship capital.